 - Direct Service.
 These are social services provided by DHS employees.
 Services provided under the direct service portion of SSBG include adoption services, child protective services, community support services, dependent adult protection, family-centered services, juvenile court-related services, client assessment and case management. - State Purchase.
 This portion of the SSBG is appropriated by the Legislature to DHS for purchasing services from other providers, most often private nonprofit agencies.
 Some of the services DHS buys with state purchase money include foster care, residential treatment, family planning, foster care group home services and administrative support. - Local Purchase.
-Local purchases of services require that counties expend these funds on MH/ DS services according to the county management plan approved by the Director of the DHS.
+Counties used to get local purchases of services that required counties to expend those funds on MH/DS services according to the county management plan approved by the Director of the DHS.
+These funds now go to the state.